Computational Thinking & Programming (Python) - Math classes

 - Use different tools for writing and running Python code;

-- Design and write fully-functional Python programs using commonly used data structures, custom functions, and reading and writing to files;
+- Design and write fully-functional Python programs using commonlyused data structures, custom functions, reading and writing to files;

-- To create digital content to creative learning scenarios;
+- Create digital content for creative learning scenarios;

-- Participants have an opportunity to exchange their experiences and grow professionally in a European environment, network, build strong relationships with teachers from EU countries;
+- Exchange experiences & grow professionally in a Europeanenvironment, build strong relationships with European teachers.

 This course also strives to: